Kenya

 • livestock support, including grass seeds for fodder

-The Red Cross is helping people in Kenya by giving cash grants to 122,000 people hit by the recent emergencies.
+The Red Cross and Red Crescent Movement is also helping people in Kenya by giving cash grants to 122,000 people hit by the recent emergencies.
 Rather than provide food or other relief supplies, giving people money means that they can buy exactly what they need.

 Thousands of people in Kenya have to walk long distances to reach a water supply, which may not be clean for drinking or washing.
 Our water aid project in Kenya is building wells to bring clean water to 11,000 people in 20 villages in Nakuruto in Taita Taveta County.